 Today I’m 100 days sober – WOW!!
 It’s been 100 days of not calling myself an alcoholic, but rather consciously celebrating being alcohol-free!
 100 days of working my sobriety so differently than I expected.
 100 days of being courageous and opening myself to new ideas.
 100 days of sharing the journey with people like me.
-People who spent years stuck in a rut of drink, drunk, regret, hoping I Really Wasn’t That Bad, I’m not an Alcoholic.
+People who spent years stuck in a rut of living as high-functioning drinkers stuck on the hamster wheel of drink, drunk, regret, hoping I Really Wasn’t That Bad, I’m not an Alcoholic.

 In honor of my 100th day alcohol-free, I do not want to risk complacency, so I’m going to go back and look at my headspace on my last day one.